Language selection

 Is the product or service biased in favour of certain groups of people?
 Place your answer in the space below.

-Is your communication inclusive and accessible to individuals and populations from diverse cultural backgrounds, considering the potential for misunderstanding or misinterpretation?
+Is your communication inclusive and accessible to individuals and populations from diverse cultural backgrounds, and does it consider the potential for misunderstanding or misinterpretation?
 Do visual communications and materials portray positive images that promote equity and break down stereotypes?
 Place your answer in the space below.

 At the implementation and evaluation stage

 Include a diverse group of sample end users in your testing.
 As much as possible, they should represent your actual end users.
-For example, if the website is for seniors, then your test group needs to include senior citizens.
+For example, if the website is for people older than 65, then your test group needs to include people older than 65.

-Has your product or service achieved its desired equality, fairness and inclusion-related outcomes?
+Has your product or service achieved its desired outcomes with regard to equality, fairness and inclusion?
 Place your answer in the space below.

 Identify your learning gaps

 Has this job aid allowed you to identify any gaps in your own knowledge, skills or attitudes?
-Place your answer in the space below.
-Be specific, so that you can show this list to your manager to discuss your additional learning needs.
+Do you have the knowledge, skills, and attitudes necessary to demonstrate inclusive interactions, one of the GC's six digital competencies for all public servants?
+Be specific so you can show this list to your manager to discuss your additional learning needs.

 Related links